 Using the HTML editor in WPF application

-SpiceLogic WinForms HTML Editor hosted in a WPF window via WindowsFormsHost using modernized XAML namespaces and assembly references
+SpiceLogic WinForms HTML Editor hosted in a WPF window via WindowsFormsHost, using modernized XAML namespace and assembly references.

 This control is not only good for Windows Forms Applications, but also usable in WPF Applications.